mz1874/project/README.md

 ### Environment Building (2024/7/23) Day 2
 * **Short description**
-> In this day I learned how to build RT-Thread developing environment.
-However, I still did not receive the official
+> In this day, I learned how the RT-thread running step by step.
+This will be my most valuable experience !
-> board.
-For continuing study, I  use the building tool Cmake instead of Scones.
+> Also, I learned the Kernel of RT-thread and how to create task by different way.

-Detailed log please refer to `day1/README.md`
+Detailed log please refer to `day2/README.md`